jdreaver/rust-os/README.md

 - Make `LockedNaiveFreeMemoryBlockAllocator` a global static instead of passing it around.
 The tricky part is all the things that want `&mut impl FrameAllocator`
   - Consider custom page table implementation to get around `&mut` requirements <https://github.com/rust-osdev/x86_64/issues/416>
-- VirtIO: Ensure it is crystal clear that memory allocator needs to be contiguous
+- VirtIO: Ensure it is crystal clear that memory allocator needs to be physically contiguous
+  - I realized I'm passing around `frame_allocator: &impl Allocator` a lot, which doesn't ensure that
 - `registers.rs` and macros
   - Consider moving `registers.rs` stuff into dedicated crate with unit tests
   - Also document `registers.rs` stuff